 Member tickets are only $9.00!
 To get your discounts, login or become a member here!

-Inspiring stories spring to life in this feisty, modern, hilarious show.
-First, when a bumbling King gets stuck in the bathtub, plumbers save the kingdom and live to tell the tale.
-Then, after being pushed around for over 200 years, the famous hand puppet heroine Judy has had enough!
+After being pushed around for over 200 years, the famous hand puppet heroine Judy has had enough!
 Cheer her on as she goes on a quest for respect, justice, and a well-deserved nap.
-Short pop-up performances in between acts put Sarah's hand-crafted humor on display.
+This modern interpretation of the traditional "Punch and Judy" show is a hilarious, timely, hand-crafted farce that the whole family will enjoy!

 Hand puppets.
 Recommended for all ages 4 and up.